Skip to main content

 Conservation And Sustainability

-The island's primary conservation asset is its extreme isolation, which has prevented the introduction of invasive species (with minor historical exceptions) and virtually eliminated human disturbance.
+The island's primary conservation asset is its extreme isolation, which has prevented the introduction of invasive species and virtually eliminated human disturbance.
 The wild natural reserve designation prohibits resource extraction, settlement, and development.
 Climate change poses emerging threats through ocean warming, which affects the prey availability for penguin and marine mammal colonies, and through increased precipitation variability that may affect forest dynamics.
 The subantarctic forests are globally rare and the island represents an important reference site for their intact structure.
 Monitoring focuses on marine mammal and seabird census work conducted during periodic scientific expeditions.

 Visitor Ratings